Should you use subdomains or subdirectories to store different parts of your website? And how does it affect your SEO? Let’s find out!

 In other words: we would now have to do SEO separately on each domain.
 That wouldn’t make any sense since each concern (main page, blog, webshop) have the same objective.

 Zaizon.dk (main page) already had great SEO.
 If we had separated everything, none of the main pages SEO would directly carry-over to the blog and the shop.
 We would essentially have to start from scratch.

-This wasn’t ideal, and that made our decision to go with subdirectories instead of subdomains even easier.
+This wasn’t ideal, and that made my decision to go with subdirectories instead of subdomains even easier.